KemeuRiverWines/Development/README.md

 >   - Forgot pin button does not do anything
 >   - Map marker in node 2 is in the incorrect location
 >   - Hort Plus screen does not display loading circle when loading the data
+>   - App Logo is off center and needs adjusting